openpolitics/manifesto/democracy.md

 Presidential terms of office will be fixed at five years, with a maximum of two terms to be served by an individual.

-The President will be equal before the law, and will not be protected by (Soverign Immunity)[https://en.wikipedia.org/wiki/Sovereign_immunity#United_Kingdom].
+The President will be equal before the law, and will not be protected by [Soverign Immunity](https://en.wikipedia.org/wiki/Sovereign_immunity#United_Kingdom).
 The President and will not be constitutionally linked to any faith.

 ## Elections